-Whether you’re studying at uni, sixth form, college or equivalent, if you’re aged 16+ you could win a paid internship at the Bank of England, during which you will have the opportunity to increase your knowledge of ML.
+Whether you’re studying at uni, sixth form, college or equivalent, if you’re aged 16+ you could win a paid internship at the Bank of England, during which you will have the opportunity to increase your knowledge of cyber security.

-You’ll win a four to six-week paid internship at our Threadneedle Street office, during which you’ll get the opportunity to experience our developments in machine learning.
+A four to six week paid summer internship at our Threadneedle Street office, during which you’ll work closely with our technology and cyber security teams.

-Before the internship begins, you will get an exclusive invitation to visit the Bank.
-You’ll meet some of the key people in our Technology team.
+Before the internship begins, you will get an exclusive invitation to visit the Bank, where you’ll meet some of the key people in our Technology team.

 Please refer to Full terms & conditions for more information.

-Show off your technical knowledge (no matter how large or small) and prove that you’re a problem solver who can communicate ideas in a clear and interesting way.
+Show off your technical knowledge (no matter how great or small) and prove that you’re a problem-solver who can communicate ideas in a clear and interesting way.

 Challenge our assumptions and show us fresh angles and perspectives.
-You’ll also need to demonstrate an awareness of the wider social impact of your idea, and the risks of using the technology.
+You’ll also need to demonstrate an awareness of the wider impact of your idea, and any associated risks.

-You don’t need to be an expert in machine learning – it’s creativity and original ideas that count.
+You don’t need to be an expert in cyber security – it’s creativity and original ideas that count.

 We’ll assess your entry on your creativity and originality, and we’ll be looking for you to demonstrate: